adiospace/vim-adio/README.md

 *Requires Vim 7.3 or greater*

 Adio is a dark colorscheme for Vim made only for terminals suporting 256 colors.
 Syntax highlighting is based on Monokai colorscheme.
-The colorscheme is 1/3 part of [Adio theme](https://github.com/adrianolaru/adio-theme) for terminals, tmux and Vim.
+Adio colorscheme is 1/3 part of [Adio theme](https://github.com/adrianolaru/adio-theme) for terminals, tmux and Vim.

 ## Install